Master of Physician Assistant Studies (MPAS)

 Medical Terminology (1)

 All applicants who were born outside of the United States and who did not graduate from a United States high school will be required to submit internet-based TOEFL (iBT) scores with their application.
+There are no exceptions to this requirement, including having attained upper-level education in the United States.
 A minimum total score of 100 (with at least 25 in each section) is required.
 The Educational Testing Service (ETS) code for submitting your score to CASPA is C981.

 what can i do with my degree?